How to Improve Your Digital Resilience

 When our digital products and services don’t work or aren’t available to those who need them, unintended consequences occur.
 In this post, we explore what digital resilience is, why you should care, and how to incorporate it into your own organization.

-At Mightybytes, our clients’ most common challenges are typically related to three things:
+At Mightybytes, our clients’ most common challenges typically relate to three things:

 - Resources: They don’t have the technology, infrastructure, budgets, or other resources necessary to sustainably transform their organization in the digital age.